 They will be able to solve small problems on their own without having to consult you and therefore achieve greater efficiency of their actions.
 On the other hand, you won’t be bothered with trivial issues that your team is more than capable of solving on their own and will be able to focus on more important tasks.

-Lean Helps Your Team Stay Focused
+Lean Principles Help Your Team Stay Focused

 Among the greatest benefits of the Lean methodology is the fact that it allows your team to work with great efficiency and reduce lead times.
 They can do it easily by focusing on the tasks at hand and only pulling new work when they have the capacity to process it.

 A good way to encourage this way of working is to visualize your process and display the tasks of each member so there can be an absolute transparency.
 The typical tool for this purpose is the Kanban method.